 Golf Around the City

-This visit, I was to explore the area between Prague and the German border known as West Bohemia.
-But before heading for those hills, there were a couple of other Prague city courses I’d heard about and needed to tick off.
+This visit, I was keen to explore the area between Prague and the German border known as West Bohemia.
+But before heading for those hills, there were still a couple of other Prague city courses I’d heard about and needed to ‘Czech’ out.

 Prague City Golf

-In spite of its rather insipid name, Prague City Golf is my newfound favourite.
+In spite of its rather ‘uninspired’ name, Prague City Golf is my newfound favourite.
 15 minutes southeast of the city, it offers a surprising palate of links conditions.
-I’m a bit of a stickler when courses refer to themselves as ‘links’ or try to emulate a seaside track especially when they’re landlocked in the middle of Continental Europe!
+I’m a bit of a stickler when courses refer to themselves as ‘links’ or even try to emulate a seaside track especially when they’re landlocked in the middle of Continental Europe!

-The other Prague course that must be mentioned is Albatross.
-I didn’t play it this time but popped in just to remind myself how good it is and yes, this is probably the premier track in the entire country.
-Host to D+D Real Czech Masters, Albatross is as fine an inland track as you’ll find with service and amenities to match.
+Soaring high above all others in my opinion is the Albatross Golf Resort.
+I didn’t play its lake-ridden loops this time as I was heading further west but I did pop in to remind myself just how good it was.
+This is undoubtedly the premier track in the entire country.
+Host to D+D Real Czech Masters since 2014, Albatross is as fine an inland track as you’ll find - with service and amenities to match.
 And you can play it for little more than €70, a steal for a course of this calibre.

 The region of West Bohemia is tucked into the folds of the wooded Sudeten Hills close to Germany’s eastern border.
-From Prague, it’s a straight, 2-hour drive but en route there is one more golf course and attraction that no way we going to pass by.
+From Prague, it’s a straight 2-hour drive but en-route there is one more golf course and attraction that no way we going to pass by.

-The Best Beer in the orld
+The Best Beer in the World

 Greensgate Golf Club and the Urquell Brewery are located in the town of Plzen and yes, this is where the word ‘pilsner’ comes from.
-It says it all really, doesn’t it.
-Even the Germans, who are fanatical (in a very, quiet, taciturn German way) about beer’s purity admit that the fresh, Czech pilsner is probably the finest in the world.
+It says it all really!
+Even the Germans, (who are fanatical in a very, quiet, taciturn German way about beer’s purity) admit that the fresh, Czech pilsner is probably the finest foamy brew in the world.

 The Great ‘Bud’ Debate

 Budweiser was the original name of beer brewed in the Czech city of Ceske Budejovice.
-Germans, just across the border referred to the town as ‘Budweis’ which is pretty much what it sounds like and someone from Budweis is called a Budweiser - like Hamburg and Hamburgers… (yes, the first hamburgers did actually come from Hamburg although the bunned version was adapted probably by German immigrants in New York).
+Germans, just across the border referred to the town as ‘Budweis’ and someone from Budweis is called a Budweiser - like Hamburg and Hamburgers… (yes, the first hamburgers did actually come from Hamburg although the bunned version was adapted by German immigrants in New York).

-The hotel includes 22 rooms and the Granary (the historical part) offering 2 suites and a 4-person spacious, luxury apartment.
-The quality of the Granary rooms and apartment is exemplary so if you wanted to enjoy the pilsner along with this excellent golf course, it might be worth checking in here for a night or two.
+The hotel includes 22 rooms and the Granary, a historical part offering a further 2 suites and 4-person, luxury apartment.
+The quality of the Granary rooms and apartment is exemplary so if you wanted to enjoy the pilsner along with this excellent golf course, it might be worth checking-in here for a night or two.
 The luxury apartment for 4 or 6 people comes in at only €160 per night. (www.greensgate.cz/en)

-Back on the road again and Karlovy Vary is a sophisticated town at the heart of West Bohemia’s spa region with ultra-classy hotels, shops and restaurants.
+Karlovy Vary is a sophisticated town at the heart of West Bohemia’s spa region with ultra-classy hotels, shops and restaurants.
 The warm, natural springs of Karlovy Vary have been used in healing since the 14th century and the town is one of the world’s top spa destinations.
 Tens of thousands of people, especially from Germany and Russia arrive each year to take the waters from the town’s 12 thermal springs.

 We popped into a couple of courses on our way to the hotel.
-Cihelny Golf Club is just south of Karlovy Vary and looks interesting though not on par with the courses we’d seen and played around Prague.
+Cihelny Golf Club just south of Karlovy Vary looks interesting though not on par with the courses we’d seen and played around Prague.
 The town of Karlovy Vary has its own golf course also, originally a 9-hole developed through the years into an 18-holer and this looks more prestigious and probably the one to play.
-This and Marianske Lazne Golf Club are the two oldest clubs in the country.
+This and Marianske Lazne Golf Club are in fact, the two oldest clubs in the country.

 Nearby Marianske Lazne is the second most popular spa town in the region.
 It developed later than Karlovy but now is just as popular.
 The Mariánské Lázně Golf Club is an exceptional parkland course first established in the time of King Edward VII who officially opened it in 1905.
 It’s tree-lined then opens out onto wider fairways with the occasional little lake to watch out for.
-Both Marianbad and Franzensbad are solid tests, perhaps more in line with ‘resort’ courses and of an older style while those near the city of Prague are of a more modern, demanding standard.
+Both Marianbad and Franzensbad are solid tests, perhaps more in line with ‘resort’ courses of an older era while those near the city of Prague are of a more modern, demanding standard.
 It would definitely be worth bringing your golf clubs however if you were going to take the waters of either Karlovy Vary or Marianske Lazne and play a little golf, the perfect way to enjoy a few days in these health-enhancing mountains.

 When to come